ge-high-assurance/VERDICT/docs/README.md

 - Click the Browse... button next to the "Bundle Jar:" field, navigate to the "verdict-bundle-app-1.0.0-SNAPSHOT-capsule.jar" file inside the "extern" folder, and make it the field's setting.

-- Click the Browse... button next to the "Aadl2iml Binary:" field, navigate to the appropriate "aadl2iml" binary for your operating system inside either the "extern/mac" or "extern/nix" folders, and make it the field's setting.

 - Click the Browse... button next to the "Kind2 Binary:" field, navigate to the appropriate "kind2" binary for your operating system